auroat/spring-cron-algo/README.md

 You can start it as a usual Spring Boot application.

 By the way, it also has tests for the V0.1 Wenofamer algorithm ;)

+## Optional experimenting
+And I experimented with the exec of main() through Maven.
+That path is commented out by using the "excluded" prefix.
+After the optional changes and cutting out some files, run:
+$ mvn compile